-The Enterprise Risk Management ("ERM") Framework describes the processes in which all departments are involved within the scope of their tasks and the support the Risk Function provides in its global risk management activities.
-As with all insurance undertakings, the Company faces different risks which are spread across the organisation.
+As with all insurance undertakings, the Company faces different risks which are spread across its entities.
 These risks are internally classified in three main categories: strategic risks, financial risks and operational risks.
-To manage these risks, the Company has defined a risk strategy which is formalised through its Risk Appetite Statement.
+To manage these risks, the Company has defined a risk strategy, which is formalised through the Risk Appetite Statement of the operational entities of the Company.

-This Risk Appetite is further translated and articulated in a number of corporate policies and procedures compliant with all regulations in force, which document the risk governance, mitigation and controls in place to address its major risks.
+The risk strategy is further translated and articulated in a number of Company corporate policies and procedures compliant with all regulations in force, which document the risk governance, mitigation and controls in place to address the major risks.

-The Company's risk management processes are built, as below illustrated, to meet the risk identification, assessment, response, monitoring and escalation requirements.
+The Company's risk management processes are built as illustrated hereafter, to meet the risk identification, assessment, response, monitoring and escalation requirements.